Move-In Checklist

 2. Lock for Bathroom Lockers

-Res hall bathrooms include lockers that many students choose to store their toiletries in.
+Residence Hall bathrooms include lockers that many students choose to store their toiletries in.
 While a lock for these is suggested, the chances of your items being stolen or accidentally used by another person are fairly low.
+It’s really a matter of personal preference!

 3. Laundry Basket